github/opensource.guide/_articles/beginners-guide.md

 ---
-title: The Beginner's Guide to Open Sourcing a Project
+title: The Beginner's Guide to Open Sourcing&nbsp;a&nbsp;Project
 description: A brief overview of what open source is, why people do it, and how to launch your own open source project.
 toc:
   the-what-and-why-of-open-source: "The what and why of open source"